open-learning-exchange/open-learning-exchange.github.io/pages/translators/la-introduction.md

 OLE uses crowdin to manage our software translations.
 We have found crowdin to be very friendly to the open source community.
 As well, crowdin offers a number of integration tools that fit our workflow.
 We are grateful for their support.

-## Links
+## Start Translating

-Here are the links to our Crowdin translation projects:
+Below are the links to our Crowdin translation projects:

 - [BeLL](https://crowdin.com/project/open-learning-exchange/invite)
 - [Planet](https://crowdin.com/project/ole-planet/invite)